Infinite Row Model

-- Delete 10 Rows @ 3: Deletes rows from the server, then gets the grid to refresh.
+- Delete Rows: Deletes 10 rows at row index 3 from the server, then refreshes the grid.

-- Set Row Count to 200: Sets the row count to 200.
+- Set Row Count: Sets the row count to 200.
 This adjusts the vertical scroll to show 200 rows.
-If the scroll is positioned at the end, this results in the grid automatically readjusting as it seeks ahead for the next block of data.
+If the scroll is positioned at the end, this results in the grid automatically re-adjusting as it seeks ahead for the next block of data.

 - Jump to 500: Positions the grid so that row 500 is displayed.